T

 landmark

-The world's largest city square, a significant site for national ceremonies and events.
-It's surrounded by iconic buildings like the Great Hall of the People and the National Museum of China.
+The world's largest city square, a significant political and cultural center of China.
+It's surrounded by important landmarks like the Great Hall of the People, the National Museum of China, and the Mausoleum of Mao Zedong.

-The former imperial palace and the largest ancient palatial structure in the world.
-Explore its vast courtyards, halls, and living quarters, experiencing the grandeur of China's imperial past.
+The former imperial palace and the largest ancient palatial structure in the world, home to emperors of the Ming and Qing dynasties.
+Wander through its vast courtyards, halls, and private quarters, marveling at the intricate architecture and historical artifacts.

 ~90 min